 Various U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in our technology areas.
 Such third parties may claim that we infringe their patents.
 Because patent applications can take several years to result in a patent issuance, there may be currently pending applications, unknown to us, which may later result in issued patents that our technologies may infringe.
 For example, we are aware of competitors with patents in technology areas applicable to our optical test equipment products.
 Such competitors may allege that we infringe these patents.
 There could also be existing patents of which we are not aware that our technologies may inadvertently infringe.
-If third parties assert claims against us alleging that we infringe their patents or other intellectual property rights-including third parties that have asserted claims against businesses that we have acquired, prior to our acquisition of these businesses-we could incur substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, financial condition and results of operations.
-In addition, if third parties assert claims against us and we are unsuccessful in defending against these claims, these third parties may be awarded substantial damages as well as injunctive or other equitable relief against us, which could effectively block our ability to make, use, sell, distribute or market our products and services in the United States or abroad.
+If third parties assert claims against us alleging that we infringe their patents or other intellectual property rights-including third parties that have asserted claims against businesses that we have acquired, prior to our acquisition of these businesses-we could incur substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, these third parties may be awarded substantial damages as well as injunctive or other equitable relief against us, which could effectively block our ability to make, use, sell, distribute or market our products and services in the United States or abroad.